microsoft/tilecode/mechanics.md

-The behavior of a video game can be described informally in English by **game mechanics**, the desired interactions and relationships among the game elements, which includes both digital elements (tiles, sprites) and physical elements (the buttons on a gaming handheld).
+The behavior of a video game can be described informally in English by **game mechanics**, the desired interactions and relationships among the game elements, which includes both digital elements (such as tiles and sprites in TileCode) and physical elements (the buttons on a gaming handheld).

 For example, the classic Snake video game can be partially described as follows:
-- “the snake is composed of a head and body segments and is always in motion”
+- "the snake is composed of a head and body segments"
+- "the snake is always in motion"
-- “each segment of the snake body follows the segment/head in front of it”
+- "each segment of the snake body follows the segment/head in front of it"
-- “the snake grows by one segment each time it eats an apple”
+- "the snake grows by one segment each time it eats an apple"
-- “the user changes which way the head of the snake moves using the direction pad”
+- "the user changes which way the head of the snake moves using the direction pad"
-- “the game ends if the snake head collides with a barrier or a segment of the snake body”
+- "the game ends if the snake head collides with a barrier or a segment of the snake body"

-Game mechanics generally can be put into one of three categories:
+Game mechanics generally fall into one of three categories:
-- player control rules (in TileCode, usually via a **press** rule, as well as **collid** rules)
+- **player rules** govern how the player sprites move - in TileCode, usually via a **press** rule, as well as **smash** events
-- "physics" rules - how non-player sprites move (in TileCode, usually via **change** or **collide** rules)
+- **physics rules** govern how non-player sprites move, usually via **change** or **smash** events
-- goal rules for ending the game with win/loss (see **misc** rule)
+- **goal rules** are conditions for ending the game with win/loss

 ## Checklist

-When you analyze a video game's mechanics, it's good to have a checklist of questions to ask about the games:
+When you analyze a video game's mechanics, it's good to have a checklist of questions to ask about the game:
-- what are the key elements of the game?
+- what are the key elements (tiles/sprites) of the game? what are their characteristics (are they stationary? do they move? how do they move?)
-- which sprite (or sprites) does the player control?
+- which sprite (or sprites) does the player control? how are the game controller buttons related to sprite movement?
 - what are the relationships between the key elements?

 ## Refining Mechanics